-What To Expect In The Fall of 2017 (September, October & November) For Auto Transport
+What To Expect In The Fall (September, October & November) For Auto Transport

 There is no rest for the weary when it comes to auto shipping brokers, of which we are undeniably the best.
 How do we know?
 For starters the carriers tell us that our customers are better prepared than any others and know exactly what to expect.
 That means far fewer cancellations.
 We hear from car transport lead providers (we always turn them down) that the cancellation rate for most of their clients (other car transport brokers) is over 50%.
 Now that’s a whole lot of trouble and a miserable failure.
 No wonder so many of them go out of business.
 Hopefully you didn’t get hoodwinked into providing your personal information to the pretenders, the lead sellers.
 They sell your phone number and email address to unscrupulous auto transport brokers for $10-$15.
 That’s why your phone rings off the hook and your inbox fills up.
 Glad you found your way here to Direct Express Auto Transport, probably the most reliable car transport company in the business!
 We don’t do crazy stuff like that.